top of page

 An ounce of prevention?
 What a difference it makes!
 Regular cleansing helps us reset, repair, rest, and rejuvenate.
 When the tsunami of stimulation ceases, our bodies and minds know what to do.
 In the gentle slowness of cleansing time – we heal.

-Our detox programs are customized to your goals, current dosha state and life circumstances, and seasonal changes, and where you live.
+Our Ayurveda detox programs are customized to your goals, current dosha state and life circumstances, and seasonal changes, and where you live.
 To learn more, click here.

 Explore more with our popular Pitta articles: